2021 Marathon FAQs

 Runners will run north on the D&L for roughly one mile and then turn to run the rest of the marathon all the way back to the train station in Jim Thorpe.

-Aside from a short connection on Main Street in White Haven and another short connection on the road in Lehigh Gorge State Park, the run will take place entirely on the D&L and Lehigh Gorge rail trails.
+Aside from a short connection on Main Street in White Haven and another short connection on the road in Lehigh Gorge State Park, the run will take place entirely on the Lehigh Gorge section of the D&L Trail.
 The trails are smooth, hard-packed gravel.
 From White Haven to Jim Thorpe, the trail is nice, easy 1-2% downgrade nearly the whole way, perfect for a PR.
 The Lehigh Gorge Trail winds its way alongside the Lehigh River through the gorgeous natural splendor of the Poconos.

 Aid stations that include water, first-aid equipment, and refueling gels and snacks will be placed roughly every 2 miles along the route.
 Because the run takes place in a rather remote state park restroom access will be limited.